raspberrypilearning/space-talk-ccw/en/step_8.md

 title: Completed project
 ---

 Scratch is the world's largest free coding community for kids.
-You'll be using the Scratch website to complete the next projects on Scratch Island.
+You'll be using the Scratch website to complete later projects on Scratch Island.

 You can view the [completed Space Talk project here](https://scratch.mit.edu/projects/485673032/){:target="\_blank"}.